checklist/checklist-support/docs/templates/templates.md

 ![](/assets/images/templates/templates-run-confirm.png)

-Click on the Play button on the confirmation to navigate to the created checklist and start using it.
+Click on the View button on the confirmation to navigate to the created checklist and start using it.

 ## Scheduling Templates
 When you need to Run a template on a regular basis, you can easily Schedule it.
 For example, if you need a "Daily Opening Checklist" for your store.
 Or a "Weekly Corona Checks" checklist for compliance and staying healthy.